merenlab/merenlab.org/data/micr-obs-future/index.md

 {:.notice}
-You will see that many of the commands utlize the SLURM wrapper clusterize to submit jobs to our HPC clusters.
+You will see that many of the commands utilise the SLURM wrapper clusterize to submit jobs to our HPC clusters.
 Clusterize was developed by Evan Kiefl and is described here: https://github.com/ekiefl/clusterize.
-Thank you Evan!
+Thank you, Evan!

 ## Metadata